JBurrellIRL/ProjectFour/TESTING.md

 ### Summernote Code Formatting

 - During the code validation phase, I found some errors with extra paragraph elements being added to the Album Review Detail page.
 I discovered that this was due to Summernote (the WYSIWYG editor package I installed to use in the site back-end) adding its own paragraph tags to the album reviews I'd added.
 I resolved this by removing the paragraph tags I'd added in my "Review Detail" template.

+### Contact Form Storage

+- During development, I had some issues with getting the contact form to send form submissions to a storage email address satisfactorily.
+To resolve this so that the contact form works in production, I installed the django-ses package as the email back-end.
+The form now works as intended.

+## Unfixed bugs

+- The only issue that remains unfixed (due to time constraints) is if a registered user submits a comment with only blank space and no text characters.
+In this situation, the user is directed back to the Album Reviews Detail page without a new comment being created.
+This is an extremely low-impact issue and will be fixed in future development stages.